scarv/lwise/README.md

 of any resulting standard, with respect to implementation-related criteria such as execution latency.

+- We consider the RISC-V baseline ISA as being
+  RV32GCB (or RV32IMAFDCB) in the 32-bit case
+  or
+  RV64GCB (or RV64IMAFDCB) in the 64-bit case,
+  meaning that the

+  - M (multiplication)
+  - A (atomic)
+  - F (single-precision floating-point)
+  - D (double-precision floating-point)
+  - C (compressed)
+  - B (bit manipulation)

+  standard extensions are available by default.

 - Our progress can be summarised as follows

   | Algorithm                                                                                                                                                  | Identifier | Design                       | Encoding                        | Software | Hardware |